concur/react-concur/leveling-up-in-react/leveling-up-in-react.md

-# Code Boundries
+# Leveling Up In React (working title)
-## Where one module ends and another begins
+## General tips and best practices when working in a React/Redux ecosystem
 How to seperate your concerns.

 ## React/Redux Data Flow 30 Second Review